ietf-wg-rpp/rpp-requirements/src/draft-ietf-rpp-requirements.md

 **R10.10** *Removed*
 <!--
 //dropped R10.10: see https://github.com/ietf-wg-rpp/rpp-requirements/issues/20
-//**R10.10** RPP status codes are maintained in an IANA registry for RPP status codes, these include all status codes defined in the core RPP RFCs and by any
+//**R10.10** RPP status codes are maintained in an IANA Registry for RPP status codes, these include all status codes defined in the core RPP RFCs and by any
 //extension that is also a registered IANA RPP extension. -->

 **R10.11** The protocol MUST support mechanisms for extending standard processes, such like delete or create, with additional transient parameters or non-persistent data (e.g. intended premium price or tier).

-**R10.12** The protocol MUST support mechanisms for extending results of an operation with additional transient, non-persistent information not defined in the RPP core (e.g. information about discount applied to a create request).
+**R10.12** The protocol MUST support mechanisms for extending results of an operation with additional transient, non-persistent information not defined in the RPP Core (e.g. information about discount applied to a create request).

 **R10.13** The protocol MUST allow extensions to add additional information to object statuses (e.g. due date of a status).

-**R10.14** The data model MUST be designed to allow extension for future or experimental DNS record types as well as future ways of delegation over DNS (e.g. DELEG).
+**R10.14** The data model MUST be designed to allow Extension for future or experimental DNS record types as well as future ways of Delegation over DNS (e.g. DELEG).

-**R10.15** RPP design MUST promote cohesive extension patterns by defining a preferred "standard way" for common functionalities.
+**R10.15** RPP design MUST promote cohesive Extension patterns by defining a preferred "standard way" for common functionalities.
 Where multiple approaches to solve the same problem may exist, the protocol specification SHOULD provide clear guidance on the recommended approach to prevent ecosystem fragmentation and ensure consistent implementations across different deployments.

-**R10.16** RPP MUST support extension(s) for the clients to update their authentication credentials.
+**R10.16** RPP MUST support Extension(s) for the clients to update their authentication credentials.

 # Scalability